reyesdf/lessons/Security+/Social Engineering.md

 ## Impersonation

+a deceptive technique in which an attacker poses as someone else, either digitally or in person, with the intent to deceive, manipulate, or exploit individuals, organizations, or systems.
+Impersonation can take various forms, including online impersonation through social engineering, email spoofing, or the creation of fake profiles, as well as in-person impersonation where an attacker physically pretends to be someone else.

+## Shoulder Surfing

+Shoulder surfing is a type of visual eavesdropping technique in which an attacker observes the activities or information entered by a person, such as passwords, PINs, or sensitive data, by looking over their shoulder or from a distance.
+This method doesn't involve any technical hacking but relies on the attacker's ability to physically see or record information being entered by the victim

+## Dumpster Diving

+a physical intrusion technique where attackers search through discarded materials, such as trash containers, dumpsters, or recycling bins, to find sensitive information.
+This information may include discarded documents, hardware, or other materials that can be used to gain unauthorized access to systems, conduct identity theft, or exploit vulnerabilities

+## Hoaxes

+a deliberately fabricated deception or false information presented as real or true, often with the intent to mislead or trick individuals.
+Hoaxes can take various forms, including false rumors, fake news articles, misleading emails, or social media posts.
+The purpose of a hoax can range from creating panic or confusion to spreading misinformation for ideological, political, or malicious reasons.

+## Water Hole Attacks

+a type of cyber attack in which the attacker compromises a website that the targeted individuals or organization is likely to visit.
+The term "watering hole" is derived from predators that wait near watering holes for their prey.
+Similarly, in a cyber context, attackers infect a website frequented by their targets, exploiting vulnerabilities to deliver malware and compromise the systems of visitors.

+## Influence Campaign

+a coordinated effort to shape public opinion, behaviors, or decisions through strategic communication, often involving the spread of information or disinformation.
+These campaigns can be conducted by various entities, including governments, political groups, or other organizations, and may use a combination of traditional and digital media to achieve their goals.
+Influence campaigns can target individuals, communities, or entire societies with the aim of swaying opinions, creating division, or achieving specific outcomes

 ## Spam

 Spam refers to **unsolicited and often irrelevant or inappropriate messages sent over electronic communication channels, such as email, instant messaging, or social media.** These messages are typically sent in bulk to a large number of recipients, with the primary intention of advertising products, services, or spreading malware.
 Spam can be a nuisance and a security threat, as it consumes network bandwidth, clutters inboxes, and can sometimes contain phishing attempts or malicious attachments.